krbnite/krbnite.github.io/_posts/2019-02-20-On-Neo4j-and-the-Conservation-of-Database-Complexity.md

+---
+layout: post
+title: On Neo4j and the Conservation of Database Complexity
+tags: neo4j databases
+---

 There is a lot to love about Neo4j, especially if you are modeling data that has a high relationship density and highly heterogenous relationship types, patterns, and structures.